 About the Author

 I (Dave Lane) have been an active amateur astronomer since the early 1980s, am a life member of the Royal Astronomical Society of Canada (RASC), and am a past-president of the Halifax Chapter and of the national Society.
-Since 1992, I have been employed as the Astronomy Technician (now Observatory Director) and Systems Administrator at the Department of Astronomy and Physics at Saint Mary's University (Halifax, Nova Scotia, Canada) where I am responsible for the Burke-Gaffney Observatory and the department's computing infrastructure.
-I'm also the High-Performance Computing administrator for the Institute for Computational Astrophysics.
+From 1992 to 2021, I was employed as the Astronomy Technician (later Observatory Director) and Systems Administrator at the Department of Astronomy and Physics at Saint Mary's University (Halifax, Nova Scotia, Canada) where I was the director of the Burke-Gaffney Observatory and the department's computing infrastructure.
 Prior to working at SMU, I developed instrumentation systems for oceanography and meteorology and led the "hardware group" at Seimac Limited (later Cobham Tracking & Locating - no longer in business).

 My primary astronomical interests are observatory automation, public outreach, contributing to amateur astronomical science projects (such as variable star observing), deep sky observing, and astrocomputing.